 Have dinner guests to impress and need a dramatic opener to the meal?
 Serve this tuna tartare, and you’ll immediately get their attention.

 Tuna tartare is a surprisingly tender, eye-catching appetizer made with fresh-from-the-sea sushi-grade tuna tossed with a flavorful blend of Asian-inspired ingredients.
-Served chilled, it’s especially delightful paired with wonton crackers, which offer crunchy contrast.
+Served chilled, it’s especially delightful paired with wonton crackers, which offer a crunchy contrast.

-Our tuna tartare is deliciously punctuated with fresh ginger and parsley, wasabi and serrano heat, cool cucumber, zesty lime, a subtly sweet rice vinegar and lovely soy sauce umami.
+Our tuna tartare is deliciously punctuated with fresh ginger and parsley, wasabi and serrano heat, cool cucumber, zesty lime, a subtly sweet rice vinegar, and lovely soy sauce umami.
 A delicate touch of sesame seed crunch rounds out this sensory delight.

 Have fun with the flavors and presentation

 Want less heat?
-Reduce the amount of wasabi, and seed the serrano — or replace it altogether with a sweet pepper.
+Reduce the amount of wasabi, and seed the serrano—or replace it altogether with a sweet pepper.
 Swap out the lime for a lemon or half an orange.
 Brighten up the dish with fresh cilantro instead of parsley.

 For something truly different that’ll get rave reviews all around, serve tuna tartare in avocado halves.
 As a gluten-free option, serve the tartare with gluten-free crackers or crunchy celery sticks.